 Adding the right sauces can make all the difference if you want to take your plant-based recipes to another level.
 Vinegar can add zing, and oil can add lovely consistency.
 Most of these have a long shelf life, making them perfect vegan essentials for your kitchen.

 - Oil — We keep vegetable oil, olive oil, sesame oil (toasted and regular), and non-stick cooking spray

 - Vinegar — apple cider vinegar, white wine vinegar, balsamic vinegar, and rice vinegar

-- Tamari — This is a gluten-free soy sauce and I use it exclusively (regular and reduced-sodium), however soy sauce is another option if you don’t have issues with gluten.
+- Tamari — This is a gluten-free soy sauce, and I use it exclusively (regular and reduced sodium); soy sauce is another option if you don’t have issues with gluten.

-- Vegan Worcestershire sauce — The standard Worcestershire sauce is made with fish, so finding a vegan version is important.
+- Vegan Worcestershire sauce — The standard Worcestershire sauce is made with fish, so finding a vegan version is essential.

 Dry Goods (Cans, Jars, etc)